Chuckanut 50k Race Medical will provide basic first aid care.

 Meaning: lacerations, abrasions & blisters will be cleaned and bandaged, bruises will be iced, Oral hydration, such as pedia-lyte, water, gatorade, coke, soup, etc will be available, Electrolyte tabs available, Mylar blankets available for minor hypothermia, 4 reclining chairs available.

 Oral medications administered AT Finish Line ONLY: ibuprofen, acetaminophen, benadryl, glucose tabs, chewable Aspirin.

 NO IVS, NO Suturing, NO Oxygen, NO AED

 Race staff has notified Skagit Valley Hospital in Mt.
-Vernon, St Joseph's Hospital in Bellingham and the Bellingham Fire Department that Chuckanut 50k is on March 18th.
+Vernon, St Joseph's Hospital in Bellingham and the Bellingham Fire Department of our race date.
 Our volunteer Radio crew are to call 911 if a runner is bleeding significantly or having changes in consciousness.
 They are to take the runner to the nearest road to meet the ambulance.

 If a runner is injured or unconscious on the trail, we will evacuate the runner and have our lead Medical transported to meet evacuated runner as well as call 911 for ambulance.